godotengine/godot-blender-exporter/README.md

 ## Installation

-1. Copy the `io_scene_godot` directory the location where Blender stores the `scripts/addons` folder on your system.
+1. Copy the `io_scene_godot` directory to the location where Blender stores the `scripts/addons` folder on your system.
 Copy the *entire* directory and not just its contents.
 For instance, on Linux, add-ons should be installed in `$HOME/.config/blender/<version>/scripts/addons` (create folders as needed).